-The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards which are effective for annual periods beginning on or after 1 July 2019.
-The adoption of these standards and interpretations did not have any effect on the financial performance or position of the Group and the Company, except for the adoption of SFRS(I) 16 Leases as described below.
+The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards which are effective for annual periods beginning on or after 1 July 2020.
+The adoption of these standards and interpretations did not have any effect on the financial performance or position of the Group and the Company, except for the early adoption of amendment to SFRS(I) 16 Leases as described below.

-SFRS(I) 16 Leases
+Early adoption of amendment to SFRS(I) 16 Leases